NREL/EnergyPlus/design/FY2017/NFP-ProvideAdditionalLEEDrelatedFeatures.md

 Based on the feedback from the [NFP to Update the LEED Summary Report](https://github.com/NREL/EnergyPlus/blob/Update_LEED_Reporting/design/FY2017/NFP-UpdateLEEDSummaryReport.md) we have decided to limit the changes to EnergyPlus to those that need to be in the calculation engine and use OpenStudio measure to create the output report.
 This NFP has a narrower scope and the original NFP file was left in place for reference.

-Other feedback received as to no make explicit list of end-uses but just continue to allow any string to differentiate them.
+Other feedback received was not have an explicit list of end-uses but just continue to allow any string to differentiate them.

 ## Overview ##